sav-che/TL-2/Authors/Lamouroux, Jean Vincent Félix {std. J.V. Lamour.}.md

-> [!cite] BHL link: this entry starts at [page 740](https://www.biodiversitylibrary.org/item/103253#page/766/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 740](https://www.biodiversitylibrary.org/page/33068982) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Lamouroux, Jean Vincent Félix (1779-1825), French algologist and professor of natural history at Caen; from 1808 at the Lycée de Caen; from 1809 at the Faculté des Sciences (1812 succeeding Roussel as professor). (*J. V. Lamour.*).
+Lamouroux, Jean Vincent Félix (1779-1825), French algologist and professor of natural history at Caen; from 1808 at the Lycée de Caen; from 1809 at the Faculté des Sciences (1812 succeeding Roussel as professor).
+**Abbreviated name**: *J. V. Lamour.*

 #### Herbarium and types